 Alcohol and drinking are a part of the setting, so *by all means* drink lots of fake-alcohol, and be fake-drunk.
 (And if you’re acting drunk, please consider it a compliment to your roleplaying if someone checks on your inebriation, rather than a slight on your person!)

 Illegal drugs of any kind, including marijuana, are not allowed at the event or on site.
 Having it present puts at us risk of losing the venue.
 Our event is bound by New Zealand law (and the NZLARPS Code of Conduct, which includes obeying all NZ laws), therefore we ask attendees to refrain from using any at the event.

 We’re glad we had this conversation!
 Thanks for helping us maintain an environment where everyone feels safe.

-After a successful trial last event, we are continuing with pre-assembling a first aid and welfare team ahead of the game.
-At the Friday night briefing, the first aid team will be introduced to everyone, followed by the welfare team.
+We have a fantastic wellbeing team and a fantastic first aid tem.
+At the Friday night briefing, the first aid team will be introduced to everyone, followed by the wellbeing team.
 There will also be posters for both teams dotted around the camp.
 The first aid team is whom you approach if you have a physical injury or illness that needs medical attention.
-The welfare team is for those times when something happens at the game - in or out of character - that makes you unhappy, uncomfortable, or generally does not sit well.
+The wellbeing team is for those times when something happens at the game - in or out of character - that makes you unhappy, uncomfortable, or generally does not sit well.
 This can be someone making an inappropriate comment, touching you when you don't want to be touched, game content that affects you unexpectedly, bullying: anything that affects your welfare.
-Our welfare team is there to listen to you, and to take action if it's possible to do so.
+Our wellbeing team is there to listen to you, and to take action if it's possible to do so.
 They're here to help us, and you, make the game a safe environment for all.

 There is limited parking space at the venue, and we ask that people squish up as much as possible so we can get everyone out to the venue and into a carpark.
-Our carpooling coordinator, Serena, has created a form for people who can offer rides or need rides.
+We will post details from our carpool coordinator about a month before the game.